These keto breakfast cookies are your best egg-free keto breakfast to fix all your keto oatmeal cookies craving.

-Keep reading to see how you can make keto-friendly oatmeal cookies with NO oats!
+Keep reading to see how you can make keto-friendly oatmeal cookies with no oats!

 Classic Oatmeal Cookies are not keto-friendly.
 The reason is that oatmeal itself is not keto-friendly.

-You can’t have much oats on your keto diet or, if you do want to eat oats, you will have to stick to a very low amount.
+You can’t have oats on your keto diet or, if you do want to eat oats, you will have to stick to a very low amount.

 Receive my Keto Quick Start email series to learn all about the Keto diet and kick start your keto journey!